What is the legal value of native electronic documents (that do not require signature by the parties)?

 From the perspective of Finnish labor law, employers can create employment-related documents, including employment contracts, electronically (Employment Contracts Act, 55/2001).
 Note that in absence of a written contract, employees must be given written (or electronic) information relating to the terms of their work when they will be employed for longer than a month or indefinitely.

-In addition, if employees who are terminated or laid off should be notified in person, whenever possible.
+In addition, employees who are terminated or laid off should be notified in person, whenever possible.
 Otherwise, notices can be provided electronically or via physical letter.